Effy Stonem: Series 4

 After Freddie clears the party out, Cook remains.
 However, when seeing him, Effy begins to freak out, yelling at him to leave and at Freddie to make him.
 Freddie starts to think that Effy is developing psychosis as well as manic episodes; something his mother also dealt with.
 He asks his grandfather for advice and attempts to help her.
 When he takes Effy to a calm field, she says that the creatures are coming for her and that she used to be stronger (thus able to fight them off) but being with Freddie had made her susceptible and "weak" to them.
 She sees a group of people walking toward them and freaks out, believing them to be the monsters she spoke to Freddie about.
 Freddie scares them off.
 At her insistence, Freddie drives Effy home where he sees her mother talking to a police officer.
 Not wanting to give up on Effy yet, Freddie turns around and begins to take Effy somewhere else.

 On the way, they run into the Judgment Day parade.
 The number of people in demonic looking costumes begins to freak Effy out.
 She blames Freddie and runs away.
 Freddie tries to follow with the help of Cook, but loses sight of her.
 Katie, who is dancing on a float, sees a distraught Effy and rescues her, and calls Freddie over to take care of her.
 Freddie and Katie take her to visit his grandfather.

 While Freddie talks to his grandfather, Katie and Effy wait in the hall.
 Shortly, Katie enters the room, anxious because Effy won't come out of the bathroom.
-Freddie, distraught once he realizes Effy's been left alone, runs the bathroom she went to.
+Freddie, distraught once he realises Effy's been left alone, runs the bathroom she went to.
 Kicking the door open, he sees Effy lying on the floor unconscious with her wrists slashed.
 She is taken to hospital to be treated.
 In the hospital, Effy tells Freddie to go away.
 Later, Freddie talks to Effy's mother Anthea.
 She says that Effy needs both of them now.
 Freddie replies that she is going to have to take care of Effy alone, and runs off.
 He then goes back to Effy's home, rips all of her "death" pictures off the wall, and burns them in a bonfire outside.
 Cook shows up and tells Freddie not to give up on Effy.